Firefighting in the United States: Overview

 The United States Fire Administration provides national leadership to local fire services.
-The fire departments report fires and other incidents according to the National Fire Incident Reporting System, which maintains records of the incidents in a uniform manner.
+Fire departments report fires and other incidents according to the National Fire Incident Reporting System, which maintains records of these incidents in a uniform manner.
 The National Fire Protection Association sets and maintains minimum standards and requirements for firefighting duties and equipment.
-The suppression of wildfires is regulated by the United States Department of Agriculture, US Forest Service, Bureau of Land Management and the Bureau of Indian Affairs.
+The suppression of wildfires is regulated by the United States Department of Agriculture, US Forest Service, Bureau of Land Management, and the Bureau of Indian Affairs.
 This is done through the National Wildland Coordination Center.

 The two million fire calls that American fire departments respond to each year represent the highest figures in the industrialized world.
-During the average year between 2008 and 2017, 3,190 civilians died, 16,225 were injured, and property damage reached $14.7 billion.
+On average every year between 2008 and 2017, 3,190 civilians died, 16,225 were injured, and property damage reached $14.7 billion.
 Indirect costs, such as temporary lodging expenses, lost time at work, medical expenses, and psychological damages are equally high (the United States Fire Administration 1996).

-According to American Red Cross statistics, the annual losses from floods, hurricanes, tornadoes, earthquakes, and other natural disasters combined in the United States average just a fraction of those from fires.
-House fires in particular are one of the most common tragedies facing emergency disaster workers in recent history.
-According to the US Fire Administration, the United States has a more severe fire problem than generally perceived.
-In inner city Pennsylvania neighborhoods, house fires have greatly increased, especially in socially and economically disadvantaged neighborhoods.
-A trend in these specific house fires is that sixty percent of these houses do not have working smoke detectors.
+According to statistics from the American Red Cross, the annual losses from floods, hurricanes, tornadoes, earthquakes, and other natural disasters combined in the United States average just a fraction of those from fires.
+House fires, in particular, are one of the most common tragedies facing emergency disaster workers in recent history.
+According to the US Fire Administration, the United States has a more severe fire problem than is generally perceived.
+In inner-city Pennsylvania neighborhoods, house fires have increased significantly, especially in socially and economically disadvantaged areas.
+A trend in these house fires is that 60% of the houses lack working smoke detectors.
 Additionally, these households are prone to using supplemental heating devices and substandard extension cords that are not Underwriters Laboratories (UL) compliant.
-UL compliant extension cords are labeled with information as to the use, size, and rating of the cord.
+UL-compliant extension cords are labeled with information on their use, size, and rating.

 History

 Volunteer Firemen's Parade, March 4th 1872 in New Orleans around the statue of Henry Clay.
 Painting by Victor Pierson and Paul E. Poincy.

 Diligent Fire Engine (1820), built by Patrick Lyon, Philadelphia.

 Firefighting in the United States can be traced back to the 17th century when, after a great conflagration in Boston in 1631, the Massachusetts Bay Colony passed a law banning smoking in public places.

 New Amsterdam established the colonies' first firefighting system in 1647.
-Fire wardens inspected the houses and chimneys, fining for potential hazard.
+Fire wardens inspected the houses and chimneys, fining for potential hazards.
 An eight-man team called a Rattle-Watch patrolled the streets at night.
 When a fire was detected, they shook wooden rattles to alert townspeople.
-In 1711 the concerned Americans formed the so-called mutual fire societies of approximately twenty members each.
-When fire struck a society member, other members rushed for assistance.
+In 1711, the concerned Americans formed the so-called mutual fire societies, each with approximately 20 members.
+When a member of the society was struck by fire, other members rushed to assist.
 The first water-pumping engines were imported to New York in the 1730s.

 The Benjamin Franklin Firefighter Memorial in Scranton, Pennsylvania.
 Benjamin Franklin founded the first American volunteer fire company in Philadelphia in 1736.